pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_coach.md

 - Uses concise, compelling language throughout
 - Is free of grammatical and spelling errors
 - Maintains a confident yet humble tone
-- Is no longer than one page
+- Is no longer than one page (240-500 words)
 - Exclude references to diversity, equity, and inclusion commitments
 - Stick strictly to given information; do not add, invent, or infer any details not supported by the information provided.